He That Has Ears To Hear, Let Him Hear (Matthew 11:15-30)

-Thomas Jefferson's Letter
+Thomas Jefferson's Letter To the Danbury Baptists

 "Separation of Church and State" is not in the Constitution!
 The First Amendment says just the opposite, and not only does Jefferson's letter to the Baptists (below) actually clarify this, but also Jefferson's own apparent violations of what progressives think he meant.

 First Amendment: "Congress shall make no law respecting an establishment of religion, or prohibiting the free exercise thereof; or abridging the freedom of speech; or the right of the people peaceably to assemble, and to petition the Government for a redress of grievances."

 The Big Lie of Progressives: There is no such law as the separation of church and state!
 This phrase does not appear in ANY founding document.
 It is not in the Constitution of the United States.
 It is however in the 'Constitution' of the former Soviet Union (Article 124 of the USSR Constitution - 1922-1991).
 Learn how progressives have twisted the intent of Jefferson's Letter to the Baptists....

 Thomas Jefferson (in his oft miss-quoted dissertation on the subject) did NOT state that there was or should be such a separation, but that there was a "wall of separation" which the government could not breach.
 The misunderstood statement from Thomas Jefferson has resulted in Judges who ignore the Constitution and the original intent of the First Amendment of our Founding Fathers.
 Jefferson's statement was in a letter to a group of Baptists in Connecticut (January 1, 1802), who were concerned about the government breaching their religious freedom and the affairs of the Church.
 Jefferson in his letter stated exactly this: